XDWiki/XDWiki.github.io/index.md

 ```
 ## Component 2

-Information about the component or plug-in along with basic examples and some markup/code
+Information about the component or plug-in along with basic examples and some markup/code.

+If you want to learn more about this component you can go here: [Bootstrap Select Home](http://silviomoreto.github.io/bootstrap-select/)

 #### Example
 ```
+//Wiring up the bootstrap select plug-in
 $(document).ready(function() {
   //Wire up the bootstrap select elements
   $('.selectpicker').selectpicker();